MEET US AT ACCESS! 2019 – AAM ANNUAL MEETING

 Debiopharm is developing Debio 8200 (triptorelin) as a treatment for patients with advanced melanoma in combination with nivolumab, a Programmed Cell Death Protein 1 (PD-1) inhibitor.
 Triptorelin acts as a gonadotropin-releasing hormone (GnRH) agonist.
 The peptide reduces the production of luteinizing hormone and follicle stimulating hormone to slow down the development of cancer.
 Debio 8200 is currently being tested in a Phase I trial in combination with nivolumab in patients with advanced melanoma (1).

 Peptides are playing a key role in the development of new treatment options for melanoma.
-To support researchers and organizations focused on this field, Bachem offers a custom peptide synthesis service, the production of New Chemical Entities and Generic Active Pharmaceutical Ingredients (APIs).
+To support researchers and organizations focused on this field, Bachem offers a custom peptide synthesis service, the production of New Chemical Entities and Generic Active Pharmaceutical Ingredients (API).
 In addition, we offer a selection of peptides for cancer research including melanoma peptides.

 (1) GlobalData (2018)